Global Perspective

 The international immersion in Cambodia has been profoundly transformative.
 The experience allowed me to witness the cultural heritage and resilience of the Cambodian people, which has deepened my empathy, understanding, and cultural awareness.
 Engaging with their history and current challenges has broadened my perspective on how interconnected the world is.
 My time in Cambodia has fostered personal growth, adaptability, patience, and a connectedness that resonates with the place I call home.
 Cambodia has not only enriched my knowledge but has also strengthened my dedication to making positive social impact.

-Lalini Ranaraja MA ’24, International Studies:
+Lalini Ranaraja MA ’24, Global Studies (formerly International Studies):

 My time as a McGrath graduate fellow reaffirmed that every encounter we have with new people and places has something to teach us.
 Our time in Cambodia offered me the chance to have a truly diverse range of conversations — with a fellow scholar while waiting for a plane, with a gender justice activist on an early-morning van ride, with a conservationist family in the jungle — and I remain in awe of the knowledge and time they freely shared.
 In the same vein, visiting sacred sites so intertwined with Cambodian daily life, such as the Angkor Wat and Sambor Prei Kuk temples, has given me new appreciation for the struggle to protect Indigenous lands in states like California.